oyo/aoc/README.md

-# AoC Node.js starter
+# Advent of Code in Node.js and Javascript

-JavaScript helper utils for AoC
+Helper utils and solutions for AoC

 ### Setup